danielaparker/jsoncons/doc/Examples.md

 <div id="G7"/>

-#### Serialize a polymorphic type based on the presence of properties
+#### Serialize a polymorphic type based on the presence of members

 This example uses the convenience macro `JSONCONS_N_GETTER_CTOR_TRAITS_DECL` to generate the `json_type_traits` boilerplate for the `HourlyEmployee` and `CommissionedEmployee` derived classes, and `JSONCONS_POLYMORPHIC_TRAITS_DECL` to generate the `json_type_traits` boilerplate for `std::shared_ptr<Employee>` and `std::unique_ptr<Employee>`.
-The type selection strategy is based on the presence of mandatory properties, in particular, to the `firstName`, `lastName`, and `wage` properties of an `HourlyEmployee`, and to the `firstName`, `lastName`, `baseSalary`, and `commission` properties of a `CommissionedEmployee`.
+The type selection strategy is based on the presence of mandatory members, in particular, to the `firstName`, `lastName`, and `wage` members of an `HourlyEmployee`, and to the `firstName`, `lastName`, `baseSalary`, and `commission` members of a `CommissionedEmployee`.
-Non-mandatory properties are not considered for the purpose of type selection.
+Non-mandatory members are not considered for the purpose of type selection.

 ```c++
 #include <cassert>